Duke Blue Devils football: Wake Forest

 Duke maintains a rivalry with Wake Forest.
 This rivalry started due to the schools' historical religious affiliations and close proximity to one another (Wake Forest University was originally located in the town of Wake Forest before moving to Winston-Salem in 1956).
 Duke was originally known as Trinity College and the athletic teams were known as the Methodists, while Wake Forest's athletic teams were known at the time as the Baptists.
-The series is 60–40–2 in favor of Duke through the 2024 season.
-Duke won the most recent matchup in 2024 by a score of 23–17.
+The series is 61–40–2 in favor of Duke through the 2025 season.
+Duke won the most recent matchup in 2025 by a score of 49–32.
+This matchup was the key final victory to propel Duke to qualify for the ACC championship game, which it would end up winning over Virginia.
+As of 2025, Wake Forest and Duke are thus the only Tobacco Road schools with ACC championship game victories since its inception.
 These teams have played each other in consecutive years since 1921, one of the longest-continued rivalries in college football with both teams not skipping a beat even during WWII.